TassSinclair/trout-bout/README.md

 ### Assemble

-- Glue in the hexagonal inserts for the tiles.
-Ensure each type of tile is matched to one colour.
-- ... that's it!
+- Match up each tile with its coloured insert, and glue it in.